ammaraskar/ammaraskar.github.io/_posts/2019-05-04-iclicker-reverse-engineering.md

 ## State of the art of iClicker reverse engineering

-A significant amount of work has been as far as figuring out how the student owned remotes work.
-The seminal work in this field is contained in this [fantastic paper](https://courses.ece.ubc.ca/cpen442/term_project/reports/2010/iclicker.pdf) conducted by some students at the University of British Columbia where they dumped out the firmware of the remote.
+A significant amount of work has been done as far as figuring out how the student owned remotes work.
+The seminal work in this area is contained in this [fantastic paper](https://courses.ece.ubc.ca/cpen442/term_project/reports/2010/iclicker.pdf) conducted by some students at the University of British Columbia where they dumped out the firmware of the remote.
 Some key contributions they made were